akinsiraifedayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles would list files in current directory in long format The 4-listmorefiles lists more files in long format including hidden files 5-listfilesdigitonly lists group IDS and hidden files in long format
+3-listfiles would list files in current directory in long format The 4-listmorefiles lists more files in long format including hidden files 5-listfilesdigitonly lists group IDS and hidden files in long format The 6-firstdirectory would make a directory called my_first_directory in the tmp folder